adasegroup/Deep-vectorization-PR/README.md

 <b>6.
 Project Structure </b>

-The project have module-like structure.
+The project has a module-like structure.
 The main modules are cleaning, vectorization, refinement, and merging(each module has an according to folder).
 Each folder has Readme with more details.
 Here is the brief content of each folder.